adadouche/esigelec-ue-lsp/TP/01 - Setup a single HDFS data node cluster.md

 The documentation is not extracted as it is available online if needed.

-## Configure the your environment with Hadoop environment variables
+## Configure your environment with Hadoop environment variables

 In your **Ubuntu** terminal, execute: